thehapax/shortage-tracker/README.md

 rake db:create && rake db:migrate

-# if error from rake db create
+# if error from rake db create, such as:
-could not connect to server: No such file or directory
 	Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
-Couldn't create 'shortage_tracker_development' database.
-Please check your configuration. rake aborted!
-PG::ConnectionBad: could not connect to server: No such file or directory
-	Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

-Tasks: TOP => db:create
-(See full trace by running task with --trace)

-# do the following to fix:
+# you may need to update postgresql or restart or reinstall

+$ brew services restart postgresql
+$ brew postgresql-upgrade-database

 https://stackoverflow.com/questions/13573204/psql-could-not-connect-to-server-no-such-file-or-directory-mac-os-x#13573207

 rails s